VagelisKalimeris/Test-Go-RestApi/README.md

 ## Limitations
 - `PUT` operations are not covered.
 This is because testing them would have been very similar to `PATCH` which is covered.
-- Paginated results are not causing problems, since so far newly added test data come up in 1st page.
-There exists a PR retrieving all page results for relevant pages, but api blocks with `429, Too many requests`.
-Another approach will be to create methods asserting exists/not-exists in all pages for given data.

 ## Bugs Discovered
 All test cases marked with `@pytest.mark.xfail` are one of: